valehelle/srs/pages/README.md

-## This is an example of a documentation for a software requirements.
+# This is an example of a documentation for a software requirements.

-## The see the Github repo, click [here](https://github.com/valehelle/srs)
+To see see the Github repository, click [here](https://github.com/valehelle/srs)

-## You can view the document based on their branch making it easy to switch and compare.
+You can view the document based on their branch making it easy to switch and compare.

 Here is an example of UML diagram drawing using Mermaidjs.